 The Effects of Formative Family Experiences (FFE) on Men’s Engagement in Work-Family Initiatives.

 Committee: Aparna Joshi (Chair), Forrest Briscoe, Carolyn Dang, Stephen Humphrey, and Karen Winterich

 My dissertation focuses on the role of men in the successful implementation of work-family initiatives.
 Specifically, this project explores how men’s formative family experiences shape their values and views about female workers and fatherhood.
 To be more specific, I test two contrasting arguments in my dissertation: the modeling process vs. the compensatory process.
 Both arguments have an assumption that men’s formative family experiences with parental involvement, especially the involvement of their fathers, impact their gender role beliefs and involvement in childcare and housework in their current families.

 Work Under Revision/Review

-Reddest of the Reds, Bluest of the Blues: The Effects of Political Polarization on Gender Biases Among Male Supervisors.
+Name of paper and journal removed to protect anonymity in review process.
 Reject and Resubmit at Organizational Behavior and Human Decision Process. (with Aparna Joshi, Forrest Briscoe, and Carolyn Dang)

 This project that I have led highlights the joint effects of political polarization and organizational context on men’s reward allocation to female employees.
 Across three experiments, my coauthors and I found that political polarization among males predicted gender biases in reward allocation, such that polarized conservative males favored male over female employees, but polarized liberal males favored female over male employees (study 1).
 These tendencies were further susceptible to the organizational context (a diversity versus merit focus) (study 2a).
 Additionally, a perceived loss in power helped to explain why polarized conservative males rewarded female employees less in the diversity context than in the merit context (study 2b).